edenia/antelope-tools/docs/producers-API-documentation.md

 ## How is the data obtained?

 Through the eosjs API, the system queries the `producers` table of the eosio account, with this table, we get the URLs of the Top 100 producers to obtain their `bp.json`.
-That information is updated every 4 hours.
+When the BP JSON is not obtained the producer is not consider in the results.That information is updated every 4 hours.
 **Note:** if the BP JSON is not from the current network, the nodes are removed.

 You can check the [producer's table](https://eos.antelope.tools/accounts?account=eosio&table=producers) of eosio account of the EOS Network in the section of Contract Tables.